Satellite Internet Service: Is it for You?

 Mobility

 This is a common question.
 Mobility is one of the bigger advantages of satellite internet service.
-Since satellite internet systems both transmit and receive data, the FCC requires that they be professionally installed.
+However, since satellite internet systems both transmit and receive data, the FCC requires that they be professionally installed.
 It can, however, be professionally installed in a mobile environment.
-Additionally the system can be moved at a relatively low cost - about $50 per installation.
+Additionally the systems can be moved at a relatively low cost - about $50 per installation.
 If you switch between home and cabin once or twice a year, moving your system is not a big deal.

 Cost

-Fifty to One hundred dollars per month depending on the plan and provider.
-Generally around $70 per month for decent plans offering good speeds.
+Costs range from $50 to $135 dollars per month depending on the plan and provider.

 Other Considerations